-In the past few weeks we have seen a large increase in enquiries especially from people who have mortgages particularly in Cyprus and Spain.
+In the past few weeks, we have seen a large increase in enquiries especially from people who have a foreign mortgage, particularly in Cyprus and Spain.
 Many are concerned with some loan sales now being undertaken by Banks across Europe, as the Banks at last look to clear all problematic debt and tidy up their ‘books.’

 Such problematic debt cases include:

 - Those in arrears, be they slightly or massively in arrears,

 - Unaffordable repayments brought about by mortgages going from the interest only form to repayment,